 Macb.
-Be innocent of the knowledge, dearest chuck,

-Till thou applaud the deed.
-Come, seeling Night,
+Be innocent of the knowledge, dearest chuck, Till thou applaud the deed.
+Come, seeling night,

-Scarf up the tender eye of pitiful Day,

-And, with thy bloody and invisible hand,
+Skarf up the tender eye of pitiful day; And, with thy bloody and invisible hand,

-Cancel, and tear to pieces, that great bond

-Which keeps me pale! -- Light thickens; and the

-crow

-Makes wing to th' rooky wood; Good things of Day begin to droop and drowse, Whiles Night's black agents to their preys do rouse.
-Thou marvell'st at my words: but hold thee still; Things bad begun make strong themselves by ill.
-So, pr'ythee, go with me.
-[Exeunt.
+Cancel, and tear to pieces, that great bond Which keeps me pale! -- Light thickens; and the crow Makes wing to the rooky wood: Good things of day begin to droop and drowze; Whiles night's black agents to their preys do rouse.
+Thou marvell'st at my words: but hold thee still; Things, bad begun, make strong themselves by ill: So, pr'ythee, go with me.
+[Exeunt.]

-SCENE III. -- The same.
-A park, with a road leading to the
+The same.
+A Park or lawn, with a gate leading to the Palace.

-palace.